infinum/ngx-form-object/docusaurus/docs/guides/creating-complex-forms.md

 `create<FieldName>FormObject` methods don't have to return specific `FormObjects` (e.g. `CarFormObject`).
 They can return the more generic `FormObject` if that is the level of control you need.
 :::

-## Override building form fields
+## Creating custom relationship forms

-This method must have a name formatted like `build{propertyName}` and return a `ExtendedFormControl`, `ExtendedFormArray` or `FormStore` instance.
+Use `build{propertyName}` for creating custom relationship forms.
+This metod should return an `ExtendedFormControl`, `ExtendedFormArray` or a `FormStore` instance.
 It receives property value as its argument.

 For example, use `buildCars` to create cars form field: